![]() |

 Glen and I were talking the other day about the things we love about hiking.
 I love the effort of hiking to the top of a mountain and being rewarded with a gorgeous vista.
-While Glen likes the vistas as well, he more enjoys the moment by moment trek totally immersed in a forest.
+While Glen likes the vistas as well, he enjoys the moment-by-moment trek totally immersed in a forest.

 "For the invisible things of Him from the creation of the world are clearly seen, being understood by the things that are made, even His eternal power and Godhead," Romans 1:20.

-Every aspect of the forest shouts out to us that God is alive, He created this world and He loves us more than we can ever imagine.
+Every aspect of the forest shouts out to us that God is alive, that He created this world, and that He loves us more than we can ever imagine.
 Every twig, every branch, every leaf, every mountain, every stream and river sing His praises and tell of His love.

 There is nothing quite like being "immersed in a forest," as Glen says.
-I agree and each time I leave the trail, I long to be back again.
+I agree, and each time I leave the trail, I quickly long to be back again.

 "For in Him we live, and move, and have our being;"